 2) Non-US citizens must provide proof of legality of their stay in the United States (US resident alien/permanent residency status (green card), U.S. visa, form I-94 etc.).

-3) In accordance with the Russian law, citizens of the Russian Federation regardless of any other citizenships they may have, must travel to Russia on valid Russian documents only.
+3) In accordance with the Russian law, citizens of the Russian Federation regardless of any other citizenships they may have, must travel to Russia on valid Russian documents only and are not eligible for visas.

 5) The type of requested visa or dates of entry/departure cannot be changed or extended.
-If your travel plans have changed after the visa issuance you have to reapply for a new visa.
+If your travel plans change after the documents are submitted and/or a visa is issud, you have to reapply for a new visa.

 6) After you have received your visa, please check that all the information in the visa is correct.
 In case of error, please return the visa to the Consulate for corrections.
 The Consulate is not responsible for any errors in visas, which are not brought to our attention prior to your departure from the United States.